• Skip to primary navigation

 Smoked jalapeno mac & cheese collage.
 One image of a full cast iron skillet topped with sliced jalapenos, one of a scoop of mac and cheese on a wooden spoon.

-If you love Jalapeño Poppers you are going to flip over this mac and cheese.
-It’s cheesy, loaded with bacon and jalapenos, and the ultimate comfort food side dish when you want to wow your family and friends!
+If you love Jalapeño Poppers you are going to flip over this easy jalapeño popper mac and cheese recipe.
+It’s cheesy, loaded with bacon and jalapeños, and the ultimate comfort food side dish when you want to wow your family and friends!
+This is a great spicy upgrade to our Smoked Mac And Cheese that is a major crowd-pleaser itself.
+Don’t have a smoker?
+No problem!
+You can make this a baked jalapeño mac and cheese in the oven.

 PIN IT FOR LATER!